 The repeat/delete option may be used when students have a grade of less than 'C' or have failed to meet the minimum grade required by a specific program.
 When a course is repeated for credit, the earlier grade remains on the student's permanent record and appears on all transcripts.
 The higher grade is used in computing the cumulative grade point average.
 The repeat/delete option may only be used in cases where both the original and repeated courses were earned at Alvernia; neither may be by correspondence or by study at another institution.
 Students may be required to use the repeat/delete option to fulfill the specific requirements found in the catalog descriptions for some programs.
-The repeat/ delete option can only be utilized twice during the graduate program.
-Specific programs may have additional policies in regard to this option.
+The repeat/delete option can only be utilized twice during the graduate program.
+Students pursuing the MSOT degree are only permitted to utilize the repeat/delete option on one occasion.